JINHXu/WordNet/README.md

 relation.
 In the *hyperonymy* (*is-a* relation) case the origin will be a synset and the destination (one of) its hypernym(s).

-Make sure that each of these classes have meaningful representations when displayed via the `print()` method.
+Each of these classes have meaningful representations when displayed via the `print()` method.

 The WordNet class should provide an iteration over its synsets, e.g. `for synset